kadikraman/react-native-v2/lessons/styling-exercise.md

 }
 ```

 Now for lets add a box for cyan.
 For this we need to add a new `View` and a `Text` with styles.
-One thing to note about styling in React Native is that all elements have `display: flex` applies by default so all positioning should be done using felxBox.
-If you're new to flexBox, here are some resources TODO: link to flexbox froggy and flex documentation.

-You can use `justifyContent: 'center'` and `alignItems: 'center'` on the parent element to center content both horizontally and vertically.
+Remember we'll have to use flex to position the text inside the boxes!

 ```js
 <View style={styles.cyanBox}>